Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Experimental Details

 \subsection{Evaluation Metrics}

-In this section, we provide more details on the evaluation metrics used in the main paper. \paragraph{Reactiveness and Motion Richness} Reactiveness and Motion Richness are computed using the EMOCA-based~\citep{emoca} 3D morphable models (3DMMs) that model the facial dynamics via 50-dim expression parameters and 6-dim pose parameters.
+\paragraph{Reactiveness and Motion Richness} Reactiveness and Motion Richness are computed using the EMOCA-based~\citep{emoca} 3D morphable models (3DMMs) that model the facial dynamics via 50-dim expression parameters and 6-dim pose parameters.
 We extract those parameters using an off-the-shelf 3DMM extractor, SPECTRE~\citep{spectre}, for each video frame.
 Let us denote $x\in\real^{N\times d}$ as the ground-truth user parameters, $y\in\real^{N\times d}$ as the ground-truth avatar parameters, and $\hat{y}\in\real^{N\times d}$ as the generated avatar parameters. $L$ is the number of frames and $d$ is the feature dimension.
-As reported in Tab.~1 and Tab.~4, we can compute rPCC, SID, Var, and FD for expression and pose, respectively.
+As reported in~\cref{tab:quantitative_realtalk} and~\cref{tab:compare_listening_vico}, we can compute rPCC, SID, Var, and FD for expression and pose, respectively.

 \begin{itemize}[leftmargin=1.5em] \item \textbf{rPCC} (residual Pearson Correlation Coefficients)~\citep{dim} is to measure the motion synchronization between the user parameters and avatar parameters.
 Specifically, L1 distance is used to measure the discrepancy between generated PCC and ground-truth PCC where we define PCC as a function of $z\in\real^{N\times d}$ given ground-truth user parameters $x$: